vazirilab/SID/README.md

 ## System requirements
 - Matlab Base
-- Matlab Parallel computing toolbox
+- Matlab Parallel Computing Toolbox
-- Matlab Image processing toolbox
+- Matlab Image Processing Toolbox
-- Matlab Statistics and machine learning toolbox
+- Matlab Statistics and Machine Learning Toolbox
-- Matlab Curve fitting toolbox
+- Matlab Curve Fitting Toolbox

 Tested with Matlab R2017b on Red Hat Enterprise Linux 6.

 A multi-core workstation is recommended, with enough RAM to hold the input data.
 One or more Tesla-grade GPUs with several GB of RAM are highly recommended for fast execution (see Matlab documentation for supported GPU models).

 ## Installation in Matlab
 Clone/download and add the base folder and the `src/` and `external/` folders to Matlab path recursively.